Alex313031/thorium/README.md

 > - Inclusion of pak (linux) and pack_mingw (windows), a utility for packing and unpacking the &#42;.pak files in Thorium and any other Chromium based browser.
 > - Logo and Branding/Naming changed to the Thorium logo, Thorium name, and "Alex313031" being appended to "The Chromium Authors" in credits, etc.
 > - .desktop file includes useful cmdline flags that enable experimental or useful features. (read PATCHES.md)
-> - Includes installer patches and files to include ChromeDriver and content_shell, with a .desktop file being provided for content_shell (named thorium-shell.desktop and shows in desktop environments as Thorium Content Shell).
+> - Includes installer patches and files to include ChromeDriver and content_shell (thorium_shell), with a .desktop file being provided for content_shell (named thorium-shell.desktop and shows in desktop environments as Thorium Content Shell).
+These are also included in the Windows releases, but it doesn't make a shorcut, although a .png and .ico is in the install directory for you to make your own shortcut with an icon.
 You can also run content_shell with the command thorium-shell (custom wrapper for it, located in /usr/bin/).
-You can run ChromeDriver at /usr/bin/chromedriver.
-Also, patches for abseil library and mini_installer when building for AVX on Windows.
+You can run ChromeDriver at /usr/bin/chromedriver or chromedriver.exe onWwindows.
+Also, patches for abseil library and mini_installer when building with AVX on Windows.
 > - Right clicking the launcher after install gives three additional desktop actions, one to open thorium-shell, another to open in Safe Mode which disables any flags one has set in chrome://flags until the next launch, and lastly to open in Dark Mode which appends the --force-dark-mode flag.
 - For more info, read the PATCHES.md file.
 - Known bugs are in the BUGS.md file.